JetBrains/lets-plot-skia/README.md

 ### Compose demo

+> OBSOLETE (?):
+>
-To run compose demo use gradle task `demo-compose-app -> Tasks -> compose desktop -> run`.
-Running the `main` function with gutter button is not working.
+> To run compose demo use gradle task `demo-compose-app -> Tasks -> compose desktop -> run`.
+>
+> Running the `main` function with gutter button is not working.
 To run another demo change the `compose.desktop.application.mainClass` property in the `demo-compose-app/build.gradle.kts`.

+UPD:
+Compose demos now seems to run just fine by clicking the gutter button or using context menu in the editor or the project tree.